 19. French Toile Bedroom

-A French Toile Bedroom centers around the iconic toile de Jouy pattern, which features pastoral scenes in a single color on a white or cream can use this pattern on your wallpaper, bedding, or curtains to create a cohesive and traditional keep the room from feeling too busy, balance the pattern with solid-colored furniture and simple accessories.
-A white-painted wooden bed frame or a simple wrought iron bed works well with the intricate details of the style is a classic representation of French heritage and adds a touch of storytelling and visual interest to any bedroom, creating a very charming atmosphere.
+A French Toile Bedroom centers around the iconic toile de Jouy pattern, which features pastoral scenes in a single color on a white or cream background.
+You can use this pattern on your wallpaper, bedding, or curtains to create a cohesive and traditional look.
+To keep the room from feeling too busy, balance the pattern with solid-colored furniture and simple accessories.
+A white-painted wooden bed frame or a simple wrought iron bed works well with the intricate details of the toile.
+This style is a classic representation of French heritage and adds a touch of storytelling and visual interest to any bedroom, creating a very charming atmosphere.

 20. Antique French Bedroom